Exploring the Elwha River with Experience Olympic

 The Elwha River is a great educational and hiking destination and the mouth of the Elwha is good for birding.

-Tours to the Elwha are geared towards students, educators, and those from the public who are interested in history, river ecology, and habitat restoration.
+Private flexible-scheduled guided day tours to the Elwha River are geared towards students, educators, and those from the public who are interested in history, river ecology, and habitat restoration.
 Lynda Mapes book Elwha A River Reborn is a great resource.

 Visiting the Elwha is best enjoyed with a guide because the Olympic Hotsprings Road has been closed to vehicles at the park entrance since 2017 and many of the locations visited are outside the park.